SBA Express loan: What it is and how to apply

 The SBA requires business owners to exhaust other forms of financing before they can qualify for any 7(a) loan, including Express and Export Express loans.
 There are alternative lending options for your business that may be easier to qualify for, including:

-• Business credit cards.
+- Business credit cards.
 For smaller everyday expenses, you may want to consider a business credit card.
-These offer more flexible financing options, a less strenuous application process and may offer rewards for frequent use.
+These offer a less in-depth application process and may offer rewards for frequent use.
+Most business credit cards simply assess your credit score to determine if you qualify.

-• Short-term business financing.
+- Cash advances.
 While not exactly loans, options like merchant cash advances and invoice factoring are quick options for business owners.
-But they will come at a higher cost than more traditional financing.
+While these loans tend to have lenient eligibility requirements, they often charge high fees and interest rates.

 The bottom line